-The External Audit, Review of its Effectiveness and Auditor Reappointment
+The External Audit, Review of its Effectiveness and Auditors' Reappointment

-The Audit Committee advises the Board on the appointment of the external auditor, sets their remuneration for audit and non-audit work and assesses their effectiveness, independence and objectivity.
+The Audit Committee advises the Board on the appointment of the external auditors, sets their remuneration for audit and non-audit work and assesses their effectiveness, independence and objectivity.

-The Company's current auditor, PricewaterhouseCoopers LLP, was appointed following a competitive tender process in March 2014 and this year's audit is the fifth they have undertaken for the Company.
+The Company's current auditors, PricewaterhouseCoopers LLP, were appointed following a competitive tender process in March 2014 and this year's audit is the sixth they have undertaken for the Company.
+This is the first year that Colleen Local has served as the audit partner for the Company's audit.

 At the completion of the audit the Committee undertook a review of the quality and effectiveness of the audit process.
-A formal evaluation process incorporating views from the members of the Committee and relevant personnel at the Manager was followed and feedback was provided to the auditor.
+A formal evaluation process incorporating views from the members of the Committee and relevant personnel at the Manager was followed and feedback was provided to the auditors.
 Areas covered by this review included: